antonioSF/css/README.md

 }

 ```
 ... and so on.
-You then apply margins and paddings to the columns.
+You then can apply margins and paddings to the columns.

 Having all elements in a document stacking floats one after another may not be desirable.
 That's when the ```clear``` property comes into play.